Sawantwadi State: History

-The coast line of Sawantwadi was strategically important especially for the Europeans.
-The political boundaries of Sawantwadi fluctuated between the northern latitudes of 17°N and 15 °S and 73° E and the sea-coast from Masure till the mouth of the river Kolwal.
+The coastline of Sawantwadi was strategically important especially for the Europeans.
+The political boundaries of Sawantwadi fluctuated between the northern latitudes of 17°N and 15 °S and 73° E and the seacoast from Masure till the mouth of the river Kolwal.
 The northern boundary of Sawantwadi is formed by the river Gadnadi which rises near the Ghotge ghat and meets the sea near Sarjekot.

 The Sawant's, in the early seventeenth century, were the feudal holders of the hereditary right Deshmukh under the rule of Adil Shahi.
 The Marathas under the legendary Chhatrapati Shivaji Maharaj and Portuguese at Goa were the other two important powers which came into contact with Sawantwadi.

-Mang Sawant was founder of Sawant Bhonsle dynasty.He was followed by Khem Sawant I in 1627.
+Mang Sawant was founder of Sawant Bhonsle dynasty.
+He was followed by Khem Sawant I in 1627.
 He was rewarded Jagir from the Bijapur's Adilshah and later made himself independent, followed by Lakham Sawant the first.
 It was only during the period of Lakham Sawant I that the Sawant family, with Hodawade as the headquarters, came into political prominence.

 After his demise, Khem Sawant II succeeded him.

 Khem Sawant II established his capital at Sundarwadi (now Sawantwadi), a hamlet of the village Charathe which later came to be known as Sawantwadi as the rulers were known as Sawants.
 He helped Mughals against Chhatrapati Shivaji Maharaj and in return got more territory from them.

 Khem Savant was succeeded by his son Som Savant and ruled for only 18 months and later his brother, Lakham Savant succeeded him.

-Lakham Sawant din't abide by the terms of the treaty (1659),betrayed Chhatrapati Shivaji Maharaj by joining Bijapur Sultanate.
+Lakham Sawant didn't abide by the terms of the treaty (1659), betrayed Chhatrapati Shivaji Maharaj by joining Bijapur Sultanate.
 In 1660, Shivaji sent one of his earliest followers, Baji Phasalkar.
 He fought a drawn battle with Lakham's commander Kay Savant.
 In 1662, Shivaji Maharaj defeated Lakham.
 In the later history, Lakham Sawant was slain in battle with Chhatrapati Shivaji Maharaj.

+In 1812, due to the effects piracy originating in the ports of Sawantwadi had on commerce, the British forced Phond Savant III to cede Vengurla to them and to commit to no longer maintaining a force of war ships.
+Soon thereafter Phond Savant III died and was succeeded by the eight year old Khem Savant IV, whose reign multiple rebellions breaking out.
+The internal turmoil led to Khem Savant IV agreeing to hand over power to the British in 1838.
+The British suppressed two further rebellions, in 1839 and 1844.
+Sawantwadi was restored, in the form of a princely state, in 1861.

-Pancham Khemraj alias Bapusaheb Maharaj was crowned on 29 October 1924.In his small tenure from 1924 to 1937.He surrendered to the British Empire and betrayed the independence revolutionaries.
+Pancham Khemraj alias Bapusaheb Maharaj was crowned on 29 October 1924.In his small tenure from 1924 to 1937.
+He surrendered to the British Empire and betrayed the independence revolutionaries.

 He was succeeded by his incapable son Shivramraje Bhonsale, but he being a minor at the time, Bapusaheb’s wife Parvatidevi looked after the State as a Regent.
 Shivramraje Bhonsale converted the 18th century royal palace of Sawantwadi Royal family, into a art boutique hotel, working as a chef and receptionist there.